 For several years our officers have participated in what is known as No Shave November, where our officers are permitted to grow beards during the month of November and donate money to cancer research charities they choose.
-This year officers rose over \$1.000.00.
+Our officers have raised over \$5,000 since we began this fund raiser.